kubedb/docs/docs/guides/hazelcast/tls/hazelcast.md

 ## Before You Begin

-- At first, you need to have a Kubernetes combined, and the kubectl command-line tool must be configured to communicate with your combined.
+- At first, you need to have a Kubernetes, and the kubectl command-line tool must be configured to communicate with your .
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install [`cert-manger`](https://cert-manager.io/docs/installation/) v1.0.0 or later to your combined to manage your SSL/TLS certificates.
+- Install [`cert-manger`](https://cert-manager.io/docs/installation/) v1.0.0 or later to your to manage your SSL/TLS certificates.

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster combined following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster  following the steps [here](/docs/setup/README.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.